Keys87/radiant/README.md

 # radiant
-Radiant is a discord-like chatting application
+Radiant is a discord-like chatting application...or at least a try to make one

 ## Setup as a developer